Jordan Quill

 Thesis title: An Interwoven World: Sensory Experiences of Textiles in the Alchi Sumtsek.

-Joss Graham Gallery (2018-2023): Joss Graham Gallery specialises in antique textiles from the Indian Subcontinent.
-Working here enabled me to develop hands-on knowledge of textiles and arts from the Indian Subcontinent, Tibet, the Himalayas, South West China, and Myanmar.
-I have technical experience in working with and restoring antique textiles, and have been involved in public events and private views, hanging new displays of antique works of art, dealing with curators, lecturers and collectors, and with helping with public engagement on social media.
+2018-2023: Joss Graham Gallery, London: Weekend Manager, Gallery Assistant, Social Media Lead, Primary Curator and Display Coordinator, working with antique textiles and works of art from India, Pakistan, Tibet, Mongolia, the Himalayas, Japan, Central, South and Southeast Asia.
+I led a number of classes for visiting students, including groups from SOAS, and managed the gallery’s social media for a number of years.
+I participated in public events and private views, hanging new displays of antique works of art, dealing with curators, lecturers and collectors.
 I have experience in working with major interior design companies, and with bespoke-made products.
 I also have experience with carrying out research for dating and identifying numerous textiles and other artefacts.

 Volunteer Work

-English Language Teaching (2022-present): I regularly volunteer to teach English informally to Tibetan refugees in various contexts in the Tibetan settlement of McLeodganj, Dharamshala, Himachal Pradesh, India.
+2022-present: English Language Teaching, Dharamshala, India: I regularly volunteer to teach English informally to Tibetan refugees in various contexts in the Tibetan settlement of McLeodganj, Dharamshala, Himachal Pradesh, India.

 2023: Paper, ‘How can we Capture the Feelings of the Past?
 Encounters with Textiles and Spaces in the Palaces of Mughal India’, Second-Year PhD Symposium at The Courtauld Institute of Art.